moni-kishore-dhar/Some-Network-Connections-with-Multiple-Subnets-using-Cisco-Packet-Tracer/Wan Connection of Three Branches/README.md

-•The purpose of this project is to design a suitable network system for an organization which has three branches in three different cities.
+• The purpose of this project is to design a suitable network system for an organization which has three branches in three different cities.
 All branches are connected to the Wan connection.

 • For routers I have used class B ( 172.168.0.0 ) IP addresses in serial2/0 and class C (192.168.10.0) ip addresses in fastethernet.